SebastienCoube/SebastienCoube.github.io/_posts/2024-2-15-first_post.md

 author: Seb Coube-Sisqueille
 ---

-So I have been told that I needed a personal page.
+I have been told that I needed a personal page, with up-to-date info about me and my work.
 Here it is.
-I am going to post about my research work there.
+I am going to post about my research there.